 We know that many of our disabled students and staff have understandable and real concerns for their own safety and protection and therefore as a whole community we need to be highly conscious and responsible in how we protect ourselves and each other.
 It is still important to remember that Covid-19 is highly transmissible and we need to take extra care.
-We need to maintain a social distance of 2m, maintain good ventilation, as well as wearing face coverings (where possible) to minimise the risk of Covid-19 transmission to others.
+We need to create space for each other, maintain good ventilation, as well as wearing face coverings (where possible) to minimise the risk of Covid-19 transmission to others.

-The University signed up to the nationwide Sunflower Lanyard scheme with Hidden Disabilities last year.
+The University signed up to the nationwide Sunflower Lanyard scheme with Hidden Disabilities in 2020.
 A sunflower lanyard can be used by those who have a hidden disability so university staff and students can identify those who may require extra help, understanding or patience, and in some cases exemption from face coverings.